uc-cdis/BRH-documentation/docs/17-workspace_faq.md

 #### Why does my Hard Limit not match the amount of funding I purchased?

 > As described in your Direct Pay User Agreement, some amount of your purchase is set aside for use for account operational expenses beyond compute costs.
-If you have further questions about this, please contact billing@occ-data.org
+If you have further questions about this, please contact [billing@occ-data.org][OCC billing]

 #### Can I get a refund on any unused compute funding I purchased?
 > Unfortunately, as described in your Direct Pay User Agreement, OCC cannot offer refunds for unused compute time already purchased.